OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: State of the Art

 It is known that the problem is highly combinatorial, and can therefore be difficult to solve using MIP formulations; some works have addressed this issue directly.
 In~\cite{Patsakis2018}, scalability issues are shown when scaling up the problem to the IEEE 118 Bus test system, and a heuristic is proposed to address this issue.
 In~\cite{Xie2024}, a bulk model is used for frequency dynamics to ease the computational burden.
 Multiple works use multi-stage formulations for computational efficiency; in such cases, it is common to have the main problem contain the switching constraints, while the sub-problem optimizes the operating points (e.g.,~\cite{Gholami2017,Qin2025}).
 However, it is noted that most optimal PSR problems are intended for offline use; therefore, computational tractability is a more pertinent goal than efficiency of solution.

+Further, it is noted that many works focus on modelling the impact of stochastic RES in the early stages of the PSR process (e.g.~\cite{Liu2020},~\cite{Qin2025},~\cite{Qiu2023}), using methods such as wait-and-see bilevel optimization approaches and chance constraints.
+However, we assert that such approaches are impractical for real-world restoration operations, due to the inherent need of the TSO to maximize the success of the restoration process and thus minimize risks stemming from stochastic generation.
+This point is illustrated in the restoration strategy of one European TSO~\cite{ELIAresto}, which plans to restore the grid at 51 Hz in the early stages to avoid stochastic injections of power from photovoltaic power plants, and also by the 2025 post-blackout restoration of the Iberian power system, during which the relevant authorities only allowed production from renewable generation once the restoration process was sufficiently advanced~\cite{spain-bo-report}.

 Owing to recent advances in computational power and optimization methods, MIP approaches have gained increasing interest to solve the TSC-OPF problem.
 In~\cite{Alvarez2024}, a nonlinear AC TSC-OPF is implemented using numerical integration to assess security issues on microgrids with stochastic RES.
 A similar approach is applied in~\cite{Zhao_Bialek2016} with a DC approximation, in which a framework for primary frequency control is proposed.
+In works on scheduling problems with dynamic constraints, the use of frequency and/or RoCoF envelopes~\cite{Alic2024} and Bernstein polynomials to approximate system dynamics~\cite{Rajabdorri2024} have been proposed.
 In this paper, we propose a mixed-integer formulation for the optimal PSR problem, inspired by literature on TSC-OPF.
-In contrast with existing works on the optimal PSR problem, our approach computes the optimal switching sequence and frequency dynamic in an integrated formulation (single-stage), and handles frequency dynamics in a physics-informed manner, enabling validation against existing dynamic models.
+In contrast with existing works on the optimal PSR problem, our approach computes the optimal switching sequence and frequency dynamic in an integrated formulation (single-stage), and handles generator and frequency dynamics in a physics-informed manner, enabling validation against existing dynamic models.
 Additionally, we handle generator pickups in a manner which is integrable between the switching and dynamic constraints, using a similar method as has been applied for island synchronization~\cite{Maharjan2025}, enabling wholistic optimization of the dynamic restoration process.